 Making a cocktail doesn’t have to involve esoteric mixers and nine different kinds of alcohol, as these easy mixed drinks prove.
-They’re made from ingredients you probably already have on hand, and are simple to make even if you don’t have a shaker—the perfect solution to when your favorite bars are closed due to COVID-19 and you’re limiting trips to the grocery store.
+They’re made from ingredients you probably already have on hand, and are simple to make even if you don’t have a shaker—the perfect solution to when your favorite bars are (still) closed due to COVID-19 and you’re limiting trips to the grocery store.
+And when every week is one of those weeks…

-bartenders, to sudden bar cart mixology enthusiasts, to Everyone from out of work Ina Garten have been stepping up to the social media plate to demonstrate their cocktail skills lately.
+bartenders, to sudden bar cart mixology enthusiasts, to During the course of the ongoing cornavirus pandemic, everyone from out of work Ina Garten have been stepping up to the social media plate to demonstrate their cocktail skills.
 If your “home bar” consists of little more than a single half-empty bottle, you may be feeling left out of the fun.
 But there’s no reason to!

 “The hallmark of a good cocktail is the right balance of ingredients that pair well together,” says James Yardley, founder of NYC’s Speakeasy Sessions at The Gin Mill.
 “A good Old Fashioned is the right mix of bitter, sweet, and spirit, just like a cheeseburger is the right mix of bread, meat, and cheese.”
 Balance is key, but you need not have an assortment of bartender darling liquors and liqueurs on hand to achieve the perfect triangulation Yardley describes.

 Furthermore, you hardly even need the bartender tools.
-Any vessel or vessels that can be sealed can become a shaker.
-Anything that measures can be a jigger.
-Any glass that holds liquid can become a cocktail glass.
+Any vessel or vessels that can be sealed can become a shaker (hello, ever-handy mason jar).
+Anything that measures can be a jigger (your tablespoons is not just for baking).
+Any glass that holds liquid can become a cocktail glass (just rinse the morning coffee out of your mug and you’ll have fewer dishes to wash later).

-But just in case you want the real things.
+But just in case you do want the real things...

 Even if you only have a single bottle of a light or dark spirit, many simple and classic cocktails can be made using basic ingredients that you probably have hiding in your fridge or pantry.
 These 11 cocktails show how staples function in ways that can turn a single spirit into an Instagram-worthy cocktail!
 Not to mention the perfect thing for your next virtual happy hour.